 Conservatives and liberals?
 There have probably always been two ways to look at life.
 We only have to look back to New Testament times to see the opposing views of the conservative Pharisees and liberal Sadducees, or the ultra-conservative Essenes and ultra-liberal Herodians – each looking at life from their own perspective and each believing themselves to be right.

 So, whether we look at the Old Testament or the New, we find both views of life being combined in descriptions of the character and nature of God.
-The two views may be characterized as love and faithfulness, grace and truth, judgment and mercy, or in many other ways, but their essential equivalence with the two basic approaches to life is easy to see.
+The two views may be characterized as love and faithfulness, grace and truth, judgment and mercy, compassion and judgment, or in many other ways, but their essential equivalence with the two basic approaches to life is clear.
 God clearly embraces both views, and if we are to be like God, we need to be able to do this, too.

 We see this same approach in the words of Jesus: “…neither do I condemn you …Go now and leave your life of sin” (John 8:11) and expounded by the apostle Paul when he wrote: “But speaking the truth in love, let us grow in every way into Him who is the head — Christ” (Ephesians 4:15).
 Notice that Paul urges us not to choose truth or love alone, but to apply one with the other – and to do so that we may become more like Christ himself.